h2o/picohttpparser/README.md

 The code is widely deployed within Perl applications though popular modules that use it, including [Plack](https://metacpan.org/pod/Plack), [Starman](https://metacpan.org/pod/Starman), [Starlet](https://metacpan.org/pod/Starlet), [Furl](https://metacpan.org/pod/Furl).

 Check out [test.c] to find out how to use the parser.

+The software is dual-licensed under the Perl License or the MIT License.